Note: Most of these instructions will work on Linux as well.

 - To run programs with GUIs, like gedit, sublime, or Eclipse, the department recommends using FastX.
 The guide for FastX can be found here.

-Optional (In Case You Dislike FastX) - X11 Forwarding
+Optional (In Case You Dislike FastX) - X11 Forwarding with XQuartz

 If you want to stick with regular ssh and still run programs with GUIs written according to the X display protocol, like gedit or Eclipse, you need an X server.
 With most Linux distributions, this should work out of the box, but for Macs, you'll need to download an extra bit of software.